fkgi/diameter/roundrobin/readme.md

 Transport layer port number is specified by last item `[:port]`.
 It must available port number digit.
-3868 is used as default if this item is omitted.
+`3868` is used as default if this item is omitted.

+Port `0` is used as any for source port.
+If local port is 0 and Round-Robin run as client, local port is automaticaly selected by system.
+If peer port is 0 and Round-Robin run as server, connection from any peer port is accepted.

 # Format of Dictionary file
 Dictionary file is JSON document.